Amarabright/Inventory-Management-Analysis/README.md

 - Overall, following up and adhering to the Safety Stocks and Re order points are necessary to meet up unexpected demands or supply disruptions.
 On -time production should be increase and regular inventory audits be carried out to ensure optimum inventory levels and reduced risk of overstocking or stockouts.

+---
+## Limitation

+You know this project is such that i do not have access to the employers else i would have asked several questions relating to the data and made more analysis like on the Production.Product table there is a column named "Size".
+The inputs there are not consistent like we have letters, numbers all mixed up together.
+Since i did not know the intended pattern for classifying the sizes, I couldnt clean the data and did not use the data for this analysis.